steffipeters/cycleconf.github.io/_includes/homepage-content.md

 We will cover most conference expenses through sponsorships, if you are interested in sponsoring CycleConf please contact [negin@risedigital.dk](mailto:negin@risedigital.dk) for details.

 As of April 4th 2016 all tickets are sold out.
+If you didn't grab a ticket, don't worry.
+We are going to live stream the main talks.
+Check back here for more info.

 ## Scale